 - exhibitions in alternative public locations such as community centres, restaurants or rented spaces

 - art fairs, collective studio tours and exhibits at trade fairs

 Note: Virtual/online exhibitions are eligible if presented by a gallery/museum or other professional exhibition platform.
 Self-presented virtual exhibitions are not eligible.

-- art materials and other costs related to the creation of artwork, such as photo printing and studio costs
+- art materials, studio costs and other expenses related to the creation of artwork

 - artist’s fees for exhibition and installation